cc-tweaked/CC-Tweaked/doc/events/monitor_resize.md

 ## Return Values
 1. @{string}: The event name.
-2. @{string}: The side or network ID of the monitor that resized.
+2. @{string}: The side or network ID of the monitor that was resized.

 ## Example
 Prints a message when a monitor is resized:

 ```lua
 while true do
   local event, side = os.pullEvent("monitor_resize")